jorbDehmel/oak/docs/manual.md

 `Oak` is a modern extension of `C`.
 It has static typing, modern macros, generics, traits, packages, integrated build, compile-time inflection, and compile-time modifiable syntax.
+It can be used as compile-time "glue", much as `python` can be used at runtime. `Oak` aims to be easy to interface and extend, and offers tools for the construction of syntactically diverse "dialects".

 ## `Hello, World!`